nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 This mode blocks all database pods before allowing them to form a database, in order to give the user access to the persistent volumes used by an SM.
 After the archive restore is marked as completed, NuoDB will unblock the processes, a restore coordinator will be selected and the restore process will continue as documented in the [Distributed database restore from source](#distributed-database-restore-from-source) section.

-As an example, a point-in-time (PiT) restore in a new environment will be demonstrated to fix a "fat-finger" error in production.
+As an example, a Point-in-Time (PiT) restore in a new environment will be demonstrated to fix a "fat-finger" error in production.
 Currently, the automatic initial archive restore doesn't support restore to a specific point in time, hence an _Manual database restore_ is used.

 > **NOTE**: For more information on PiT restore and `nuoarchive`, please check [here](https://doc.nuodb.com/nuodb/latest/reference-information/command-line-tools/nuodb-archive/nuodb-archive---restoring/).